datacarpentry/image-processing/episodes/07-thresholding.md

 > > close to `t=0.5` would be a good choice.
 > {: .solution}
 >
 > Next, create a mask to turn the pixels above the threshold `t` on and pixels below the threshold `t` off.
 Note that unlike the image with a white background we used above, here the peak for the background color is at a lower gray level than the shapes.
 Therefore, change the comparison operator less `<` to greater `>` to create the appropriate mask.
 Then apply the mask to the image and view the thresholded image.
-If everything works as it should, your output should show inly the colored shapes on a black background.
+If everything works as it should, your output should show only the colored shapes on a black background.
 >
 > > ## Solution
 > >